Brunnhilde16/M1R-Investigating-Lockdown-Lifting-Scenaros-in-London/README.md

 It includes code for:
 1. The deterministic SEMHIRF Model
 2. The Parameter Estimation
-3. The Dashboard for simulating cyclic lickdown scenarios
+3. The Dashboard for simulating cyclic lockdown scenarios
 4. The Stochastic Network Model